 - engineering details - eg significant excavations, service or infrastructure lines.

 Some development applications are relatively simple for example, a minor addition to an existing development, such as a carport or pergola.
 In such cases the description of the proposed development may be evident in the site plan, or the main issues could be covered in a simple letter.
 The description of the surrounding area will only need to address the immediate environment.

 More complex proposals, such as those that may have impacts more widely than the development site, for example noise, visual or traffic impacts may require a more detailed report to fully describe the proposed development and should include a description of the surrounding area such as adjoining and nearby development and landforms.

-Land division applications must be lodged with the Department of Planning, Transport and Infrastructure on behalf of the Development Assessment Commission.
+Land division applications must be lodged with the Department of Planning, Transport and Infrastructure on behalf of the State Commission Assessment Panel.

 For more information on the requirements of each consent see Development applications - guide for applicants.